mosip/documentation/docs/login-with-biometrics.md

 ![](\_images/esignet-claims.png)

+_Note_:  The consent screen is displayed to the resident only if it hasn't been captured earlier else the residents are navigated back to the relying party UI.

 9\.
 The resident clicks on the `Allow` button.
 The system navigates the resident to the User Profile page and the page displays their details based on the consent provided.

 ![](\_images/esignet-final.png)